MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 Most debated books

-Race of beautiful, gentleintellectual and rational and speaking horses
+Race of beautiful, gentle, kind, intellectual, rational and speaking horses

+They rule on angry, stupud, cruel, dirty, irrational race: *Yahoos* (they are **a reflection of human beings**)

+Criticism of human beings
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3OTQ3OTg3Ml19
+eyJoaXN0b3J5IjpbLTMwNTgyODYyNF19
 -->